 If this directive is set to yes, any changes you make to the FileSet Include or Exclude lists, will not force a Full during subsequent backups.
+Note that any changes to Options resources in the FileSet are not considered by this directive.
+You can use the Accurate mode for this to be treated correctly, or schedule a new Full backup manually.

-The default is no, in which case, if you change the Include or Exclude, Bacula will force a Full backup to ensure that everything is properly backed up.
+The default is no, in which case, if you change the Include or Exclude lists, Bacula will force a Full backup to ensure that everything is properly backed up.

-Enable VSS = <yes|no> If this directive is set to yes the File daemon will be notified that the user wants to use a Volume Shadow Copy Service (VSS) backup for this job.
+Enable VSS = <yes|no> If this directive is set to yes the File daemon will be notified that the user wants to use a Volume Snapshot Service (VSS) backup for this job.
 The default is yes.
 This directive is effective only for VSS enabled Win32 File daemons.
-It permits a consistent copy of open files to be made for cooperating writer applications, and for applications that are not VSS away, Bacula can at least copy open files.
-The Volume Shadow Copy will only be done on Windows drives where the drive (e.g. C:, D:, ...) is explicitly mentioned in a File directive.
-For more information, please see the Windows chapter of this manual.
+It permits a consistent copy of open files to be made for cooperating writer applications, and for applications that are not VSS aware, Bacula can at least copy open files.
+The Volume Snapshot Servicewill only be done on Windows drives where the drive (e.g. C:, D:, ...)